ajrcarey/pdfium-render/README.md

 longer permit user applications to access it); alternatively, you can package a pre-built dynamic library appropriate for your operating system alongside your Rust executable.

+Pre-built Pdfium libraries suitable for dynamic linking are available from several sources:

 * Native (i.e. non-WASM) builds of Pdfium for all major platforms: <https://github.com/bblanchon/pdfium-binaries/releases>
-* WASM builds of Pdfium: <https://github.com/paulocoutinhox/pdfium-lib/releases>
+* Android, iOS, macOS, and WASM builds of Pdfium: <https://github.com/paulocoutinhox/pdfium-lib/releases>

 If you are compiling a native (i.e. non-WASM) build, and you place an appropriate Pdfium library in the same folder as your compiled application, then binding to it dynamically at runtime is